-The said transfer price adjustment for the Transfer of South African Business is still under discussion between the Company and MHI and not yet agreed upon at the moment.
-On March 31, 2016, MHI requested the Company to pay ZAR 48,200 million (approximately \$379.0 billion when ZAR 1 = \$7.87) to MHPS Africa as a portion of transfer price adjustment, etc. The Company replied to MHI on April 6, 2016 that the details of the demand letter lacked legal grounds under any agreement and thus the Company cannot accept it.
+On March 31, 2016, MHI requested the Company to pay ZAR 48,200 million (approximately \pm 379.0 billion when ZAR 1 = \pm 7.87) to MHPS Africa as a portion of transfer price adjustment, etc. The Company replied to MHI on April 6, 2016 that the details of the demand letter lacked legal grounds under any agreement and thus the Company cannot accept it.

-On January 31, 2017, MHI extended the amount above and requested the Company to pay ZAR 89,700 million (approximately ¥763.4 billion when ZAR 1 = ¥8.51).
-While the Company cannot accept the request since it lacks legal grounds under any agreement as well as the request of March 2016 does, the Company intends to continue further discussion with MHI upon the agreement executed between the Company and MHI regarding the Transfer of South African Business and past discussion between the Company and MHI.
+On January 31, 2017, MHI extended the amount above and requested the Company to pay ZAR 89,700 million (approximately \$763.4 billion when ZAR 1 = \$8.51).
+The Company again replied to MHI that the Company cannot accept the request since it lacks legal grounds under any agreement as does the request of March 2016.
+On August 21, 2017, the Company received a notice from the Japan Commercial Arbitration Association (hereinafter, the "JCAA") stating that MHI had filed a request for arbitration with the JCAA on July 31, 2017 in order to claim for payment of ZAR 90,779 million (approximately \$774.3 billion when ZAR 1 = \$8.53) as the said transfer price adjustment, etc. against the Company.
+The Company will address this claim and explain its position in the arbitration proceedings.

 The Company has recorded provisions based on reasonable estimates for the aforementioned agreement related to the South African Business.
-The actual amount of payment resulting from the transfer price adjustment may be different from the accrued amount.
+The amount of the said transfer price adjustment, etc. to be determined under the agreement may be different from the accrued amount.